featbit/featbit-java-sdk/README.md

 ### FFCConfig and Components

-`streamingURI`: URI of your feature management platform to synchronise feature flags, user segments, etc.
+`streamingURL`: URL of your feature management platform to synchronise feature flags, user segments, etc.

-`eventURI`: URI of your feature management platform to send analytics events
+`eventURL`: URL of your feature management platform to send analytics events

-`streamingURI` and `eventURI` are required.
+`streamingURL` and `eventURL` are required.

 `startWaitTime`: how long the constructor will block awaiting a successful data sync.
 Setting this to a zero or negative duration will not block and cause the constructor to return immediately.